agostini01/rms-norm-exercise/README.md

 - Identify and discuss potential optimizations
 - Model size refered to as ModelDim is `>=4096` and multiple of `32`

 ## TLDR

 Implemented the full layer using triton.
-Performance is great.
+Performance is great compared to native torch.
+Additionaly, conversion to FP16 reduces memory requests in half, indicating that we are leveraging coalesced accesses for requesting the 2xFP16 values instead of 1xFP32.

 After fp16 conversion, kernel is still memory bound.
-Issue may be with strided access leading to low l1 and l2 hit ration (less than 50%).
+Issue may be with:

+- the access pattern leading to low l2 hit ratio (less than 50%)
+- the effect of block size and avaialable registers per thread which affects occupancy
+- NCU reports up to 1.87x possible speedup if we better utilize the SMs
+- NCU reports up to 1.26x possible speedup if we leverage spacial locality during global access

 ## Thought Process